 1 time being.
-And the 2022 date of identifying was 5.5 years 2 from today.
-That's debatable whether that's enough time or 3 not.
-It could be done in two years, it could be 10 years.
-4 I'm not sure.
+And the 2022 date of identifying was 5.5 years from today.
+That's debatable whether that's enough time or 2 3 It could be done in two years, it could be 10 years. not.
+I'm not sure.
 I just picked 5 years.
-5 Chairman: That's fine.
-So, to clarify your point 6 is for identification of a landfill, correct?
+4 Chairman: That's fine.
+So, to clarify your point 5 6 is for identification of a landfill, correct?
 Or a new 7 landfill?
 Member Anderson: Yes.
-8 Chairman: So, it's not necessarily--9 10 Member Anderson: And I acknowledge that's going to 11 be a difficult decision by anyone.
+8 9 Chairman: So, it's not necessarily--Member Anderson: And I acknowledge that's going to 10 be a difficult decision by anyone.
 It's not that easy.
-12 Chairman: Okav.
-13 Ms. Chan: Chair, may I respond to the 14 concerns--the one concern that was raised of the siting of 15 the landfill and the City's work on that.
-16 Chairman: Is it on the record already or--Ms. Chan: 17 My comment is just that the record No. 18 in this proceeding for all intents and purposes was closed 19 in 2012.
-So, there was no opportunity for the City to 20 supplement that record, to add in any additional information, and that would be the reason that it appears 21 22 that nothing had occurred since that time.
-23 That may be true, however, the City's Chairman: 24 requirement to submit your annual report has always been a 25 condition on the record.

-1 Ms. Chan: And the City has continued to comply 2 with that as we reported in our annual report.
-Chairman: Well, I guess my comment to that would 3 be that, yes, the City has complied with submission of the 4 5 record and even contentiousness to how far you've progressed 6 in regards to actually identifying the next landfill site.
-So, that's not our fault.
-7 8 Ms. Chan: No. I understand the concern.
-I just wanted to clarify why some of that is not currently in the 9 10 record.
-11 Okay.
+11 12 Chairman: Okay.
+13 Ms. Chan: Chair, may I respond to the concerns--the one concern that was raised of the siting of 14 the landfill and the City's work on that.
+15 16 Chairman: Is it on the record already or--17 Ms. Chan: My comment is just that the record No. in this proceeding for all intents and purposes was closed 18 in 2012.
+So, there was no opportunity for the City to 19 20 supplement that record, to add in any additional 21 information, and that would be the reason that it appears that nothing had occurred since that time.
+22 23 Chairman: That may be true, however, the City's 24 requirement to submit your annual report has always been a condition on the record.
+25 Ms. Chan: And the City has continued to comply 1 with that as we reported in our annual report.
+2 3 Chairman: Well, I guess my comment to that would be that, yes, the City has complied with submission of the 4 5 record and even contentiousness to how far you've progressed 6 in regards to actually identifying the next landfill site.
+7 So, that's not our fault.
+Ms. Chan: No. I understand the concern.
+I just 8 9 wanted to clarify why some of that is not currently in the 10 record.
+11 Chairman: Okay.
 Thank you.
-Chairman: 12 Member Anderson: I appreciate it, and I think 13 some of my concern might have been even though I've reviewed all of the material, I can't represent it verbatim, but I 14 15 believe that in 2012 thereabouts when we were given a 16 presentation on the alterate sites.
-I believe that might've 17 been triggered in 2008, and there were discussion about why it has taken so long just to get to that point.
-18 So, hopefully there has been progress since 2012.
+12 Member Anderson: I appreciate it, and I think 13 some of my concern might have been even though I've reviewed all of the material, I can't represent it verbatim, but I 14 believe that in 2012 thereabouts when we were given a 15 presentation on the alterate sites.
+I believe that might've 16 been triggered in 2008, and there were discussion about why 17 18 it has taken so long just to get to that point.
+So, hopefully there has been progress since 2012.
 That's 19 20 all.
 Chairman: Okay.
-Any further discussion, 21 22 Commissioners, at this time? [colloquy between DCC Waihee-Polk and all 23 24 Commissioners 25 Member Anderson: Chair, make a motion for
+Any further discussion, 21 22 Commissioners, at this time?
+23 [colloquy between DCC Waihee-Polk and all Commissioners 24 25 Member Anderson: Chair, make a motion for